lequan310/MaskDetector/README.md

-Link to Google Colab YOLOv5 Custom Model Training: https://colab.research.google.com/github/roboflow-ai/yolov5-custom-training-tutorial/blob/main/yolov5-custom-training.ipynb
+# Face Mask Detector

+## Description:
+* The objective of this project is to develop a model that can identify whether people are wearing face mask or not.
+* Dataset is available in roboflow: https://public.roboflow.com/object-detection/mask-wearing
+* We will apply data processing techniques such as data augmentation, and then train the model using YOLO script: https://colab.research.google.com/github/roboflow-ai/yolov5-custom-training-tutorial/blob/main/yolov5-custom-training.ipynb
-Download finished model and use it for inference.
+* Download finished model and use it for inference.